-You can earn more points for using Microsoft Edge, taking surveys, checking your emails for points, completing quizzes, and much more.
+You can earn more Bing reward points for using Microsoft Edge, taking surveys, checking your emails for points, completing quizzes, and much more.
 In this blog post, I will show where to sign up for Bing Rewards, the level differences, some hints about how to earn extra points, and more!

 How to Sign up for Microsoft Rewards Program

 Level 1 vs Level 2 Rewards Member

-The benefit of being level two is that you will get discounts on prizes like 10% off Starbucks gift cards.
+The benefit of being level two member is that you will get discounts on prizes like 10% off Starbucks gift cards.
 The goal is that you need to achieve 500 points each month to keep your level two status.
 If you are looking for a complete breakdown between the two levels, you can check out this picture below.

 Bing Rewards Dashboard

 The Bing Rewards dashboard acts as your main hub.
 This dashboard is a good place to check on any daily offerings.
-As you can see below, I like to set a goal for Bing Rewards Xbox Live Gold Membership.
+As you can see below, I like to set a goal for Bing Rewards Xbox Live Gold Membership for 12 months.
 If you think of the math for a second, I am getting a 29 dollar membership that would cost 60 dollars if I paid for it myself.
 In my opinion, I can get Xbox Live for free in about three to four months and then have it for the next 12 months.
 Bing points can be used for Xbox 360, Xbox One, and Xbox One X gifts.